At this time, Miami-Dade County is monitoring Hurricane Matthew.

 - Patrols the unincorporated area of Miami-Dade County in a radio equipped car or motorcycle to preserve law and order.

-- Responds to a variety of calls that require several intervention approaches ranging from personal counselling techniques to the use of physical or deadly force.
+- Responds to a variety of calls that require several intervention approaches ranging from personal counseling techniques to the use of physical or deadly force.
 Police Officers respond to accidents, domestic disturbances, various misdemeanors and felonies, traffic and crowd problems, etc.

 - At crime scenes or accidents, Police Officers administer first aid, conduct preliminary investigations, locate evidence, obtain information from witnesses, complete reports, make arrests and escort prisoners to jail.